-We end up being confused which to pick from three best DJ headphones under $100 from the list.
+We end up being confused about which to pick from the three best DJ headphones under $100 from the list.
 Among our best bets are the Audio-Technica ATH-M40x, Numark Red Wave Carbon and the cheapest Sennheiser HD 202 II Professional Headphones.

 But, if you are short on budget, the latter is the best buy, yet you won’t be disappointed given its very low price.

 If you’re looking for the best DJ headphone under $100 that gives the best value for your money, go for Sennheiser HD280PRO Headphone.
 It’s lightweight, comfortable, and ultimately has excellent sound quality.
 It’s also flexible and compact, which is perfect for budget-seekers.